fsuri/Basil_SOSP21_artifact/README.md

 - Use control machine?:  Check this if you plan to use a control machine
 - Control Hardware Type: `m510`

-### Building and configuring disk images from scratch
+### Building and configuring disk images from scratch (skip if using pre-supplied images)
 If you want to build an image from scratch, follow the instructions below:

 Start by choosing to load a default Ubuntu 18.04 LTS image as "Replica disk image" and "Client disk image": `urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU18-64-STD)` - for Ubuntu 20.04 LTS use: `urn:publicid:IDN+emulab.net+image+emulab-ops:UBUNTU20-64-STD`.